cTurtle98/Lifealgorithmic/source/cis-191/kernel_customization.md

 ### Kernel Version Numbers

 The logic behind the kernel version number has changed over the years.

+#### 2.4 Series

-2.4 SeriesThe 2.4 series of kernels was released in 2001 and was maintained until 2011.
+The 2.4 series of kernels was released in 2001 and was maintained until 2011.
 Linux saw rapid adoption during this period.
+The 2.4 kernel was used in servers, desktops and embedded devices.

+#### 2.6 Series

-The 2.4 kernel was used in servers, desktops and embedded devices.2.6 SeriesThe 2.6 series of kernels was introduced in 2003 and made a number of incompatible changes to the way things worked.
+The 2.6 series of kernels was introduced in 2003 and made a number of incompatible changes to the way things worked.
 According to Linus it would be the last time that such incompatible changes would ever be made.
+The 2.6 kernels were a major step forward in features and performance and for the first time Linux started to rival commercial OSes.

+#### 3 and 4 Series

-The 2.6 kernels were a major step forward in features and performance and for the first time Linux started to rival commercial OSes.3 and 4 SeriesThe 3 and 4 series of kernels logically belong with the 2.6 series because they don't represent the same kind of incompatible change that happened between the 2.4 and 2.6 kernels.
+The 3 and 4 series of kernels logically belong with the 2.6 series because they don't represent the same kind of incompatible change that happened between the 2.4 and 2.6 kernels.
 The numbering scheme was changed to make it easier on the eyes.
 The rule is a new major number (i.e. "3" or "4") will be introduced when the minor number reaches "about 20".

 The version numbers work like this:

 ```